 Lately, I feel like I'm allergic to scrolling.
 I open Instagram for a minute.
 I close it.
 I open Twitter.
 I close it.
 Open TikTok.
 Close it.
 Opening and closing again and again and for some reason, I can only dissociate on Strava where there is nothing served to me besides my friends' idyllic diary-esque entries about their runs.

-curatemaybe if I like this post or bookmark it more things will show up on my feed ?
+maybe if I like this post or bookmark it more things will show up on my feed ?again and again

 But even as I bash what scrolling has become, even though I don't want to be a part of it any more, I still love the Internet.
 The Internet is a place of freedom, of discovery, of creation of yourself and your world.
 It helped me fall in love with creative coding when I had previously thought, based on what people around me said in high school, that to code You Had to be Good at Math.
 It helped me meet friends and people that changed my perception of what the world could be.
 It's a place to find and to be found.
 An act of realization.
 To participate in the Internet is to scroll.